willcl-ark/lnproxy/README.md

     pip install --upgrade pip
     pip install -r requirements.txt

-Next we add our goTenna SDK token and ONION_TOOL path to the lnproxy/config.ini file:
+Next we add our goTenna SDK token and ONION_TOOL path to the config.ini file:

 1) Add sdk_token as a string in goTenna section
 2) Modify ONION_TOOL path as appropriate to point to your lightning/devtools/onion binary file, e.g:

-    vim lnproxy/config.ini
+    vim config.ini

     [goTenna Mesh]
     sdk_token = your_sdk_token_here